RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 # Emulator Support

 ::: info
 This page focuses on hardcore-compliant emulators.
+For detailed compliance requirements, see the [Hardcore Compliance Requirements](/general/hardcore-compliance-requirements) page.
 For extensive notes on unsupported emulators and cores, check the [unsupported emulators page](/developer-docs/unsupported-emulators-and-cores).
 :::

 ### 3DO Interactive Multiplayer